Demi Moore Shares She Had A Miscarriage At Six Months With Ashton Kutcher’s Baby

 Demi Moore has written a memoir, and she’s planning to share much of her personal life with her fans and followers.
-In the book, Inside Out, which will be released on September 24, Moore will share inside information about her marriage to actor, Ashton Kutcher.
+In the book, Inside Out, which will be released on September 24, Moore will share inside information about her marriage to actor Ashton Kutcher.

 David Itzkoff, the reviewer for The New York Times, explains that for years, Moore’s privacy was closely guarded, but now she says she has nothing left to protect.
-In Inside Out, Moore not only talks about her high profile marriages, but also about her difficult childhood and her battles with substance abuse.
+In Inside Out, Moore not only talks about her high-profile marriages but also about her difficult childhood and her battles with substance abuse.

-Moore explains that at a young age, her value was tied to her body and the way she looked, which led to her use of alcohol, cocaine and eating disorders.
+Moore explains that at a young age, her value was tied to her body and the way she looked, which led to her use of alcohol and cocaine, and suffering from eating disorders.

 “When I was younger, I was obligated to be of service,” she told me.
 “I wouldn’t be loved if I wasn’t — if I didn’t give of myself.
 My value was tied into my body.”